PurpleBored/Methy-The-Discord-Bot/README.md

 D: Make sure the "Server members intent" option is checked on.
 E: Still on the "Bot" tab, on the right of the bot's icon, click "Copy" to copy the token to your clipboard.
 F: Paste your token to the .env file
+**If you want to host it on a VPS i higly recomend using Galaxygate for its ease of use :)**
 # To  do all that you will Probably need a IDE i Recomend VS cause its light weight and beginer friendly
 Here is a tutoiral to how to install VS
 A: Go to the download website https://code.visualstudio.com/